 The Modificates: Fahr Physiological History

 Sexuality in the epochs before genetic manipulation was an intoxicant, giving rise to violence, destructive competitiveness, social upheaval, and war.
-To ensure survival of the species, the Fahr genetically engineered their own species away from sexuality and took reproduction into the lab.
+To ensure the survival of the species, the Fahr genetically engineered their own species away from sexuality and took reproduction into the lab.
 This became known as the First Modificate.

 For a while, Fahr society became more stable and peaceful, and then the leadership began to notice productivity and innovation slowing.
 Soon a great lethargy had set in.
 A few generations later the suicides began, and within a millennium the Fahr population was less than half the pre-modificate numbers.
 The geneticists set to work again.
-Arousal was reintroduced not as response to sexuality but to song.
+Arousal was reintroduced not as a response to sexuality but to song.
 This became known as the Second Modificate.
 The Fahr had genetically re-engineered themselves to receive intense physical pleasure and intoxication from songs, songs they themselves could not produce.
 Instead, the songs had to be produced by other species, carefully regulated pets.

 Over time, this gave rise to a third problem.
-The Aquafar stellar system, where the original Fahr home world was located, had three planets on which life had evolved, but this still limited the number of singers.
+The Aquafar stellar system, where the original Fahr homeworld was located, had three planets on which life had evolved, but this still limited the number of singers.
 The Fahr population became bored with the available supply.
 To find more singers, interstellar travel would be necessary, but this idea was fraught with problems.
 Chief among them was the vast amount of time necessary for such journeys.
 The solution came to be regarded as the Third Modificate, a massive increase in Fahr life expectancy.
 Through a series of genetic changes, timed stasis interventions, and digital memory archiving, they increased the average Fahr lifespan to seventy millennia.
-This not only gave them the time necessary for long pet expeditions, but also meant their friends would still be alive and relatively unchanged when they returned.
+This not only gave them the time necessary for long pet expeditions but also meant their friends would still be alive and relatively unchanged when they returned.

 Early in their history, the Fahr had gone through a series of increasingly complex religious ideas, moving from early animistic tribal beliefs to various forms of monotheism.
 These too received widespread rejection in the Fahr population as scientific atheism took hold.
 For much of the middle period of Fahr history, atheism ruled supreme until its own rigidly dogmatic scientific approach encountered a problem: the DNA molecule.
 Every life-supporting planet they found had it, or the viral RNA form of it.
 These were universal and little conclusive evidence existed for their independent evolution on any one planet.
 The complex molecules seemed to have arrived on each world intact and ready to adapt to whatever environment they found themselves in.
 The Fahr concluded something or someone was seeding DNA on a galactic scale.
 They chose to call this entity the Giver of the Double Strand, usually shortened to The Giver.
 Over time, a succession of mono-occupational mystics developed a series of religious codes around the central idea that evolution itself was sacred.
 This became collectively known as The Will of the Giver.